The Classification of Clifford Gates over Qubits: Invariants

 \begin{theorem} For any subring $\subring \subseteq \ring$, the property $\subinv(\subring)$ is an invariant.
 That is, the set of matrices over $\subring$ respect the circuit building operations. \end{theorem} \begin{proof} Every subring contains $(\begin{smallmatrix} 0 & 0 \\ 0 & 0 \end{smallmatrix})$ and $(\begin{smallmatrix} 1 & 0 \\ 0 & 1 \end{smallmatrix})$ by definition, and therefore the tableau (phase bits omitted) of the $\operatorname{SWAP}$ gate,

 satisfies $\subinv(\subring)$.

 Matrix multiplication is a polynomial in the entries of the two matrices, so composition cannot produce entries outside the subring.
-Similarly, combining tableau with tensor products or reducing tableau to submatrices via ancillas does not introduce any new ring elements; those operations only use elements already present in the tableau.
+Similarly, combining tableaux with tensor products or reducing tableaux to submatrices via ancillas does not introduce any new ring elements (see Theorem~\ref{thm:trickysigns}); those operations only use elements already present in the tableau.
 We conclude that $\subinv(\subring)$ is an invariant for any subring $\subring$. \end{proof}